 The issuer must confirm, by reporting to holders of debt securities in its annual financial statements, that the audit committee has executed the responsibilities set out in paragraph 7.3(g) above.

-(h) all applicant issuers must appoint a company secretary in accordance with the Companies Act and should apply the recommended practices in the King Code.
-The board of directors must consider and satisfy itself on the competence, qualifications and experience of the company secretary.
-The applicant issuer must confirm this by reporting to holders of debt securities in its annual financial statements that the board of directors has executed this responsibility;
+(h) [repealed];

 (i) all applicant issuers must have a policy on the evaluation of the performance of the board of directors of the applicant issuer and that of its committees, its chair and its individual directors pursuant to the provisions of the King Code.
 The applicant issuer must confirm this by reporting to holders of debt securities in its annual financial statements that the board of directors has executed this responsibility;

-(j) any restrictive funding arrangements undertaken by an applicant issuer and/or any of its subsidiaries must be disclosed.
-The disclosure must include the following details:

-(a) the restriction(s) on specified events attaching to the funding arrangement;

-(b) the funding provider(s); and

-(c) the amount of the funding;
+(j) [repealed];

-(k) all applicant issuers must appoint a compliance officer which must either be (i) a director, (ii) prescribed officer, (iii) company secretary or (iv) employee of the applicant issuer ensuring compliance with the specific responsibilities to investors pursuant to paragraph 6.76.
-The board of directors must consider and satisfy itself on the competence, qualifications and experience of the compliance officer.
-The issuer must confirm by reporting to holders of debt securities in its annual report that the board of directors has executed this responsibility and that the compliance officer has executed his/her responsibilities.
+(k) all applicant issuers must appoint a debt officer which must be either the financial director or the group treasurer of the applicant issuer ensuring adherence with the specific responsibilities pursuant to paragraph 6.76.
+The board of directors must consider and satisfy itself on the competence, qualifications and experience of the debt officer on appointment.

 Conflicts of Interests